 Addition of an acceptance procedure

-If in practice an acceptance procedure lasts more than 30 days after delivery, then the acceptance procedure is deemed to be completed at (and interest will run from) the end of that 30 day period.
+If in practice an acceptance procedure lasts more than 30 days after delivery, and that is grossly unfair to the supplier, then the acceptance procedure is deemed to be completed at (and interest will run from) the end of that 30 day period.
 However, if the customer and supplier have agreed to a longer acceptance procedure in the contract, and this is not grossly unfair to the supplier, then interest will run from the end of that longer acceptance procedure.

 What is “grossly unfair”?

-All circumstances must be taken into account when determining what is “grossly unfair” to a supplier including gross deviations from good commercial practice and contrary to good faith and fair dealing, the nature of the goods or services in question and any objective reason for agreeing the long acceptance procedure or the late payment date.
+All circumstances must be taken into account when determining what is “grossly unfair” to a supplier including those areas which are gross deviations from good commercial practice and are contrary to good faith and fair dealing, the nature of the goods or services in question and any objective reason for agreeing the long acceptance procedure or the late payment date.

 By agreeing a late payment date and/or adding an acceptance procedure, customers can therefore delay the start date for accrual of interest by up to 60 days for public authorities or up to 90 days (or for more than 90 days where this is not grossly unfair to the supplier) for other businesses.